 After retirement, you can continue to use your HSA to pay for out-of-pocket health costs, tax-free, as long as they are qualified medical expenses.
 Qualified medical expenses include doctor visits, vision care, prescriptions and some dental expenses.
 Athletic club memberships, cosmetic surgery and Medigap premiums do not qualify.

-Visit the HSA resources webpage to view a full list of qualified and non-qualified medical expenses.
+View the full list of qualified and non-qualified medical expenses.

 Use it to cover monthly premiums for Medicare: